GuoliangLI1998/EARN/README.md

 ./earn_demo.sh
 ```

-Then you will see Edge Accelerated Navigation in Town04 with traffics:

 > [!NOTE]
 EARN is developed based on RDA-planner and rda_ros.
 You may want to see more information in [RDA-planner](https://github.com/hanruihua/RDA-planner) and [rda_ros](https://github.com/hanruihua/rda_ros)